digitalis75/Datacentric-Project-What-To-Read/README.md

   * Add book to list - allows to registered user to add a book to the list.
   * View books in a list - allows to registered user to view added to a list books.
   * Delete book - allows to registered user to delete a book from a list.
-  * View book info on www.amazon.co.uk - brings user to amazon.co.uk to the books page.
+  * View book info - brings user to amazon.co.uk to the books page.
 * Admin area
   * Insert books into database - only for administrator, allows to insert a book into MongoDB
-* Flash messaging - allowing to see how successful was certain action.
+* Flash messaging - allowing to see how successful was a certain action.
 * Pagination - allows to show search results in pages.

 #### Features Left To Implement